mmckechney/SqlBuildManager/README.md

 Using the `sbm threaded query` command will allow for querying multiple databases in parallel, but still executed from the local machine.

-### Batch
+### Batch, Kubernetes and ACI

-Using the `sbm batch query` command leverages Azure Batch to permit massively parallel queries across thousands of databases.
-(For information on how to get started with Azure Batch, go [here](docs/azure_batch.md))
+Using the `sbm batch query` , `sbm k8s query` or `sbm aci query` commands leverage their respective compute to permit massively parallel queries across thousands of databases.